-We’re not talking about deep space here, ‘black holes’ mean something quite different here on planet earth; they are spaces of any size that allow air in and out of your home.
+Seal your black holes to create a greener home.
+We’re not talking about deep space, ‘black holes’ mean something quite different here on planet earth; they are spaces of any size that allow air in and out of your home.
 Check your windows, doors, loft or basement as these are all potential areas where you may find a black hole lurking.
 Even your power outlets could be letting air through!

 There are of course many different ways to seal your black holes, depending on where they are.
 Sometimes all it takes is some foam stripping which you can line door and window frames with.
 However, if the holes are quite large, then you may need to consider buying replacements.

 Older homes often have single pane windows that transmit cold air and let heat escape.
 If you can you should invest in some double glazing windows – it’s expensive but most certainly a worthwhile investment.

 If replacing your windows is not an option for a greener home, then sealing them is your best bet.
 Certain products such as double-sided tape and plastic sheeting can make this task relatively simple and inexpensive.

 3. Wrap your Boiler with a Heat Blanket